pippacode/moredplyrfunctions/index.md

 ### **Challenge**

-Create a data frame with using the conditions stated above!
+Create a data frame using the conditions stated above!

 ### **Answer:**